5atchm1n/ft_containers/README.md

 My implementation of the STL containers.
 This library contains the containers VECTOR, MAP, STACK and SET implemented according the the CPP-98 standard.
+### CONCEPTS

+This project has the aim of making us understand the syntax to use for template programmings and force us to understand how to use the STL containers properly.
+For my implementation i decided to use split the different method definitions into multiple files to allow for smaller and more readable files.
+This changes the classical syntax and makes for a slightly more compicated syntax when defining methods to a templated class.
 #### FILE STRUCTURE

 * [_rbtree](https://github.com/5atchm1n/ft_containers/tree/master/containers/_rbtree)